karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 I have had this long time issue with DNS resolution of private resources on Azure when working over a Point-to-Site VPN connection.

-At first I didn't plan to write about it, but the new [Azure DNS Private Resolver](https://azure.microsoft.com/en-us/blog/announcing-azure-dns-private-resolver-now-in-preview/) resource is a potential solution to this problem and also I have been testing it those past few days, so at the end I have thought that this post might be helpful to someone, so here I am.

-The problem I'll be talking about in this post is that **a private DNS zone will not work over an Azure P2S VPN connection**.
+The problem I'm talking about is that **a private DNS zone will not work over an Azure P2S VPN connection**, which means that by default you cannot resolve a private DNS zone when connected over a P2S VPN.
+This becomes quite problematic when you're using private endpoints to secure some private resources, because there is no easy way to resolve the private endpoint DNS when connected to a VPN.

-Be aware that **this problem also happens if you try to resolve some Azure private resources from an on-premise network connected via ExpressRoute or VPN.**.
+Be aware that **this problem also happens if you try to resolve a private resource from an on-premise network connected via ExpressRoute or VPN S2S.**.

+At first I didn't plan to write about it, mainly because I didn't find it interesting enough, but the new [Azure DNS Private Resolver](https://azure.microsoft.com/en-us/blog/announcing-azure-dns-private-resolver-now-in-preview/) resource is a potential solution to this issue and I wanted to test it.

+So at the end I thought that writing a little bit about it, might be helpful to someone.

 # What is the problem when trying to resolve a private resource over an Azure VPN P2S

-Let me explain a little more in-depth what the problem is about.
-I'm going to start showing you a simplified example so you can have a better understanding of what's the issue here.
+First of all, let me explain a little more in-depth what this problem is all about.
+I'm going to start showing you a simplified example, so you can have a better understanding of what's the issue here.

 ![example-diagram](/img/vpn-p2s-problem-diagram.png)

-As you can see it's a pretty standard setup, we have a public app where the customers connect via public internet and this app uses a few private resources, to be more precise, the public app makes a call to another app and it also needs a database to persists some data.
+As you can see this is a pretty basic setup, we have a public app where the customers can connect via public internet.
+This public app uses a few private resources, to be more precise, it makes a call to another app and it also needs a database to persists data.

-On this example it makes no sense that both the database and the second app could be accessed from anywhere on the internet, so we're going to make them private.
+It makes no sense that the database and the second app could be accessed from anywhere on the internet, so we're going to make them private.
 To make both resources private we're going to Azure Private Endpoints.

-When a private endpoint is created, Azure changes the public name resolution by adding another CNAME record pointing towards the dedicated FQDN of private endpoint.
+When a private endpoint is created, Azure changes the public name resolution by adding another CNAME record pointing towards the dedicated FQDN of the private endpoint.
-By default, it also creates a private DNS zone, corresponding to the ``privatelink`` subdomain, with the DNS A resource record for the private endpoints.
+By default, it also creates a private DNS zone, corresponding to the ``privatelink`` subdomain, with the DNS A resource record for the private endpoint.

 When you resolve the resource endpoint URL from outside the VNet with the private endpoint, it resolves to the public endpoint of the resoucee.
 When resolved from the VNet hosting the private endpoint, the resource endpoint URL resolves to the private endpoint's IP address.

-It might sound a little bit complicated, but it's quite simple, here's a quick example to help you understand:
+It might sound a little bit complicated, but it's quite simple, let me show you a quick example to help you better understand how private endpoints works:

 ## Example about how private endpoint works

-- I have create a new App Service and it has a public IP address provided by Azure.
+- I have created a new App Service, and it is publicly accessible from the internet.

 ```bash
 $ nslookup dns-resolver-test.azurewebsites.net
 Servidor:  ...